OliaKr/level-validator/README.md

-## 🎮 Level Validator
+# Level Validator

 This microservice was built as a professional challenge for an Israeli mobile gaming company.
 It validates JSON-based game level configurations using schema validation and LLM-based logical review.

 Supports flexible model switching between OpenAI models.
-You can specify the model(e.g gpt-4o-turbo, gpt-4o-mini, gpt-3.5-turbo) directly in the request body.
+You can specify the model (`gpt-4-turbo`, `gpt-4`, `gpt-4o-mini`) directly in the request body.
 If no model is provided, it will automatically fall back to the default model defined in the .env file .

+Each response also includes a confidence score between 0 and 1, indicating how well the configuration matches the expected rules.

-Tech stack: Node.js, AJV, OpenAI API, structured JSON output.
+**Tech stack**: Node.js, AJV, OpenAI API, structured JSON output.

 ## Few-Shot Prompting

 This project uses **few-shot prompting** to guide LLM with structured examples.
 By providing examples of well-formed inputs and expected outputs, the model

-- Understands domain-specific rules(reward vs. difficulty/time limit)
+- Understands domain-specific rules (reward vs. difficulty/time limit)
-- Returns only structured JSON responces
+- Returns only structured JSON responses
-- Remains determenistic and aligned with schema
+- Remains deterministic and aligned with schema

-## To install and Run 🚀
+## Setup Instructions

+### Option 1 : Run locally (manual setup)

-1. Clone the repository
+1. **Clone the repository**

 ```bash
 git clone https://github.com/OliaKr/level-validator.git